Hilbert subspace ergodicity: Growth of bipartite entanglement entropy for the presented models

 We first compute the growth of bipartition entanglement entropy for two the generic brickwork model, discussed in Sec. \ref{sec:bw_chse}, with the results displayed in Fig. \ref{fig:bw_entanglement_entropy}.
 For both chosen initial states, $\ket{0}^{\otimes N}$ and $\ket{+}^{\otimes N}$, the bipartite entanglement initially grows quickly and reaches the Page entropy, $S_{\text{Page}} = \frac{1}{2}N \text{ln}(d) - \frac{1}{2}$.

 The results corresponding to the scarred model, presented in Sec. \ref{sec:scars}, are displayed in Fig. \ref{fig:single_qmbs_entropy}.
-Starting in a scar state leads to no entanglement growth, whereas the entanglement entropy for the chosen non-scar state quickly grows and saturates around the Page value.
+Starting in a scar state leads to no entanglement growth, whereas the entanglement entropy for the chosen nonscar state quickly grows and saturates around the Page value.
 These results are consistent with Hamiltonian and Floquet models which obey the ETH and contain a vanishingly small fraction of scars \cite{Ser-21a}.

 Finally, the effects of fragmentation can also be seen in the growth of bipartite entanglement entropy, displayed in Fig. \ref{fig:hsf_ee_growth}.
-If the system is initialised in one of the frozen states, it remains in the frozen state for all times, and therefore the entanglement entropy stays at $0$.
-On the other hand, if the system is initialised in any state in the largest subspace, it will quickly increase to the Page value and oscillate around it.
+If the system is initialized in one of the frozen states, then it remains in the frozen state for all times, and therefore the entanglement entropy stays at $0$.
+However, if the system is initialized in any state in the largest subspace, then it will quickly increase to the Page value and oscillate around it.